Tom and Jerry: Outside the United States

 Tom and Jerry have long since been popular in Germany.
 The different shorts are usually linked together with key scenes from Jerry's Diary (1949), in which Tom reads about his and Jerry's past adventures.
 The cartoons are introduced with rhyming German language verse, and when necessary, a German voice spoke the translations of English labels on items and similar information.

+In Yugoslavia, Tom and Jerry also received locally titled theatrical releases.
+Contemporary Slovenian cinema listings record screenings of Tom in Jerry - Oskarjevca in 1984 and 1986.

 The show was aired in mainland China by CCTV in the mid-1980s to the early 1990s and was extremely popular at the time.
 Collections of the show are still a prominent feature in Chinese book stores.

 In the Philippines, the series was aired on ABS-CBN from 1966 until its closure due to the country's declaration of martial law in 1972, with the later Hanna-Barbera shorts from Barbecue Brawl to Tot Watchers and all of Gene Deitch and Chuck Jones shorts.
 RPN aired most of Hanna-Barbera shorts from 1977 until 1989.
 ABS-CBN would later return to the air after the restoration of democracy in 1986 and air the same shorts as in the pre-martial law era.
 This lasted until the end of 1988.